Monday to Friday 8.30 am to 5.00 pm.

 If you are seeking information about a case that you can't find on eCase Search or have any other enquiry, please contact either Chris Matthies (Executive Director, Information and Development) or Anne Parbury (Director, Communications) on 02 9391 2400 or at email@example.com.

 Please note that the AAT is unable to comment on individual decisions.

 For more information about giving feedback, including making a complaint to the AAT, see the AAT's Service Charter.

-Use the email address email@example.com or use the Your local registry details to contact us in person, by post, by phone or by fax to make any comments or complaints.
+Email firstname.lastname@example.org or use the In person or by post details above to make any comments or complaints.

 If you think the AAT's decision is wrong, you can appeal the decision, usually to the Federal Court of Australia.

 |Reporting fraud against the AAT:||If you suspect or are aware of any fraudulent activity against the AAT, you can report it to the AAT.|